learn-co-curriculum/phase-0-wsl2-env-nodejs/README.md

 ### Check Your Work

-If you see a message starting with "-> v14.13.0", continue below.
+If you see a message starting with "-> v14.13.0", continue to the next lesson, **Installing Databases**.